The Four Seasons (band): 1973–1977: New lineup; Signing with Warner Bros.; Resurgence of commercial success

-1975–1977: Signing with Warner Bros.; Resurgence of commercial success

 As "My Eyes Adored You" climbed the Hot 100 singles chart in early 1975, Uttal was persuaded to release The Four Seasons Story, a two-record compilation of the band's biggest hit singles from 1962 to 1970.
 It quickly became a gold record, selling over one million copies before the RIAA started awarding platinum records for million-selling albums.
 Uttal was unwilling to sign the group as a whole, but left a loophole in Valli's contract allowing him to stay with the group if they signed with another label.
 Gaudio then approached Mike Curb with a new song, "Who Loves You," with Ciccone on lead vocal due to Valli being overseas during the recording; Curb, who appreciated the band for their drug-free, clean-cut reputation, helped secure an agreement with Warner Bros.
 Records, who was intrigued by a new Four Seasons lead singer.
 Valli was unwilling to give up lead vocal duties and managed to halt the release of "Who Loves You" until he could replace Ciccone's vocal with his own.
 Long departed the band following the release of "Who Loves You," amid disagreements with the newer, younger members of the band; Ciccone would take over as the band's bassist full-time after Long's resignation.
 The album Who Loves You became a surprise million-seller for the band, as Valli ultimately agreed to cede some lead vocals to Polci and Ciccone, making it the first album since Massi's departure to feature a lead or co-lead other than Valli prominently.

 In 1975, record sales exploded for both Valli and the Four Seasons as both acts had million-selling singles in the United States ("My Eyes Adored You" hit No. 1 on the Hot 100 for Valli in March, "Who Loves You" (with Valli on lead) peaked at No. 3 in November for the band and No. 6 in the UK chart).
 In the United Kingdom, Tamla Motown released "The Night" as a single on the 'Mowest' label and saw it reach the No. 7 position on the UK Singles Chart.
 "My Eyes Adored You" was also a top 10 hit in the United Kingdom in February of that year.
 Valli had his first truly solo hit in the summer of 1975 when the Bob Crewe-produced "Swearin' to God" followed "My Eyes Adored You" into the upper reaches of the Hot 100, peaking at the No. 6 position and capitalizing on the growing disco craze.
 The song was released in three forms: the eight-minute album version, the ten-minute extended 12-inch single version, and the four-minute single version.
 This record featured Patti Austin on bridge vocals before she became well known.
 Valli followed this with a discofied No. 11 hit version of Ruby & the Romantics' "Our Day Will Come", also featuring Austin.